MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
     <td> This method is called when a user wants to share a notification with other users.
-A notification is passed in as well as a list of users to be notified.</td>
+	A notification is passed in as well as a list of users to be notified.

+Parameters:
+Notification -  the notification object that the user wants to share with other users.</br>
+Users - the list of users that have been selected to receive the notification.

+Return:
+None</td>
   </tr>
 </tr>
 <tr>